 By posing the unanswerable questions of meaning, men establish themselves as question-asking beings.
 Behind all the cognitive questions for which men find answers, there lurk the unanswerable ones that seem entirely idle and have always been denounced as such.
 It is more than likely that men, if they were ever to lose the appetite for meaning we call thinking and cease to ask unanswerable questions, would lose not only the ability to produce those thought-things that we call works of art but also the capacity to ask all the answerable questions upon which every civilization is founded… While our thirst for knowledge may be unquenchable because of the immensity of the unknown, the activity itself leaves behind a growing treasure of knowledge that is retained and kept in store by every civilization as part and parcel of its world.
 The loss of this accumulation and of the technical expertise required to conserve and increase it inevitably spells the end of this particular world.

-The Life of the Mind is an absolutely remarkable feat of intellectual grace in its entirety.
+The whole of The Life of the Mind is a remarkable feat of intellectual grace.
 Complement it with the art of reflection and fruitful curiosity, then revisit these animated thoughts on wisdom in the age of information.